Togtja/IMT2681_Ass2/README.md

     "projects": [ "project1", "project2", ... ]
 }
 ```
-and that project names assums 'name' field in https://git.gvk.idi.ntnu.no/api/v4/projects
+and that project names assume 'name' field in https://git.gvk.idi.ntnu.no/api/v4/projects

 instead of just
 ```
  [ "project1", "project2", ... ]
 ```

-The invocation gives a string array of the diffrent parameters, instead of a string
+The invocation gives a string array of the different parameters, instead of a string

-Instead of responding with just the ID when you create a webook, I respone with the entire date for the webhook as a JSON format.
-This is done in purpouse, becuase I belive this makes more sense
+Instead of responding with just the ID when you create a webhook, I respond with the entire date for the webhook as a JSON format.
+This is done in purpose, because I believe this makes more sense

 In issues:
 ```